 For my possibilities

-Malachite was sleeping on the old wing back chair next to my bed and I could feel his giant green eyes watching me through slits.
+Malachite was sleeping on the wing back chair (also old and ratty) next to my bed, like a quiet overlord, his giant green eyes scanning me through slits.
 Just to prove that everything was OK and that Malachite wasn’t some leftover demonic cat from my dream, I walked over to him and stroked his belly.
 Loud purring ensued and the slits closed.

 Songwriters: Paul Simon